paulgoetze/weka-jruby/README.md

 ### Instances

-Instances objects hold the data set that is used to train a classifier or that should be classified based on training data.
+Instances objects hold the dataset that is used to train a classifier or that should be classified based on training data.

 Instances can be loaded from files and saved to files.
-Supported formats are ARFF, CSV, and JSON.
+Supported formats are *ARFF*, *CSV*, and *JSON*.

 #### Loading Instances from a file